 - Late effects that affect the brain and spinal cord may cause certain health problems.

-- Possible signs of brain and spinal cord late effects include headaches, loss of coordination, and seizures.
+- Possible signs and symptoms of brain and spinal cord late effects include headaches, loss of coordination, and seizures.

 - Certain tests and procedures are used to detect (find) and diagnose health problems in the brain and spinal cord.